yankai-chen/EASING/ReadMe.md

 ## 📄 Citation

-If you find our work or this code useful in your research, please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{chen2025semi,